 How will COVID-19 affect Greek life and recruitment?

-Formal recruitment and new member education have been moved from fall semester to spring semester.
+Formal recruitment and new member education will be held during the spring semester.
 Greek life and the Greek community will continue to exist, and events will still be hosted with safety precautions in place.
 The Greek Council is fully supporting all sororities and fraternities on campus with any questions or needs they may have.

 Is the fitness center open for students?
 And do students need a facial covering inside that area?